Chemistry is an extremely successful subject at Charterhouse.

 Mr Morgan is a teacher with twenty-two years’ experience teaching Chemistry, formerly at Wisbech Grammar School where he was the Head of Chemistry.
 After gaining a BSc in Biochemistry at University College Swansea, Mr Morgan worked as a process manager at ICI Chemicals and Polymers.
 He started teaching after he took a PGCE at the University of Worcester.
 His interests include running, cycling, tennis, squash, reading and travel.

 Dr Geoff Nelson, BSc, MSc, DPhil

 Born and educated in Canada, Dr Nelson gained his BSc and MSc at Queen’s University Kingston, Ontario.
 After completing an DPhil at the University of Oxford, he undertook a role as a post-doctoral research associate at Imperial College London, moving to become an Instructor of Chemistry at Bader International Study Centre.
-He joins Charterhouse on a one year appointment from Oxford, where he has been a Stipendiary Lecturer of Physical Chemistry and Visiting Researcher since 2013.
+He was also a Stipendiary Lecturer of Physical Chemistry and Visiting Researcher at Oxford.
 Geoff’s interests include CCF, rowing, cricket, football, music and military history.

 Mr William Taylor, MSci, MA

 Mr Taylor joined Charterhouse in 2015 coming from an industrial production chemist position specialising in aroma chemicals.
 He read Natural Sciences at Clare College, Cambridge, focusing his academic interests towards Chemistry and Physics.
 Mr Taylor has a particular enthusiasm for organic synthesis techniques and medicinal chemistry.
 His other interests include kung fu, jiu-jitsu, scuba diving and rowing.

 Miss Jeni Tod, MSc